 Each summer extern is required to participate in a scholarly activity that is presented at the conclusion of the program.
 The scholarly activity can be a clinical or basic science research project, a review paper, or a case report.
 Your faculty preceptor helps you select a topic and guides you through the process, including assistance with the literature search and preparation of the presentation.

 Professionalism during the externship is emphasized.
 Your daily schedule is determined by your faculty preceptor, with a minimum of one day a week in the operating room, two days in the office, and one day working on your academic project.

 Interested first-year medical students can apply for the program by submitting a CV and a letter of interest addressed to Vinay K. Aggarwal, MD, director of the summer externship program, care of Randie Godette, senior residency program coordinator, at firstname.lastname@example.org.

-Applications for this program were due by February 26, 2021.
+Applications for this program are due by February 21, 2022.
 Please note the following important dates: